kevinxia787/Budgetr/README.md

 Sixth Edit:

 Added a incomplete main method (still in progress).
-Hopefully this will allow the program to run smoothly once completed.
+Hopefully this will allow the program to run smoothly once cI complete the Main class.
 Will learn how to transition from java program to executable file.